Dog Sensitive to Touch: Tips to Help a Dog Learn to Enjoy Being Touched

 If you’ve adopted a dog with an unknown past, you may never know what past experiences triggered your dog’s current aversion to having certain areas of his body touched.

-Tips to help a dog enjoy being touched
+How to help a dog learn to like being touched

 - Comfortable clothes that allow you to move freely.